-We will have narrowed the gap b crime and actual levels of violence community confidence.
+We will have narrowed the gap between reported crime and actual levels of violence as a measure of community confidence.

 We will have embedded a new positive narrative for Scotland worldwide.

 We aim to fight tirelessly on the issue of equality as a way of reducing violence.